james-bostock-cx/cx-flow-pr-872-tests/README.md

 - Test using command line options
 - Test using config-as-code

+## Project Exists and Override Specified

+CxFlow is launched specifying a project that already exists and that the existing project configuration shoud be overridden.
+The expectation is that the project's custom fields are set to the provided values.

+- Test using command line options

+## Project Exists and Override Specified

+CxFlow is launched specifying a project that already exists but it is not specified that the existing project configuration shoud be overridden.
+The expectation is that the project's custom fields are not set to the provided values.

+- Test using command line options

 # Configuration

 The test framework expects there to be a file names `config.yml` in